 - defining the roadmap for the GovNext-ICT transformation.

-The GSB provides procurement advice to agencies, in collaboration with the Department of Finance's Government Procurement area on:
+The GSB provides procurement advice to agencies, in collaboration with the Department of Finance's Government Procurement (GP) area on:

 - interpreting the service catalogues